idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - the option Filter > Source and Target segments preview also determines the language of export/conversion of the project to the text and html formats.

 The update **2018121301** of CafeTran 2019 Forerunner is available with Portuguese and Russian languages included in DeepL API.

+The update **2019010501** of CafeTran 2019 Forerunner is available with the following:

+- added LanguageTool as a Web resource (see it the menu Resources > Web).
+The Translate and Transfer buttons for querying and transferring MT web results work for this QA web resource as well.

+- added support for Java 12 (to be released in March).
+The early access (ea) of this new Java version fixes an issue on MacOS Mojave with the insertion of accented characters via Mac pop-up characters window.
+If you insert the accented characters through this method on your Mac,  you need to update CafeTan by downloading and installing again to have this issue fixed.
+Otherwise, there is no need to reinstall the program, which works with the current Java 11.

 ## 2018 Akua Update 12 (20180901)